 There’s one problem, though: they aren’t fighting each other.

 A meeting with WBC champion Wilder would provide Joshua.
-Who is the 1/33 favourite in the boxing betting at Betway to beat Ruiz?
+Who is the 1/33 favourite in the boxing betting to beat Ruiz?
 A chance to fulfil his long-term goal of becoming the undisputed world champion.

 Chasing the final belt has proven extremely difficult for the 2012 Olympic gold medallist, though.
 That’s because there are no more obstacles involved in winning multiple titles and organising mega-fights than ever before.